CHEM 100: Fundamentals of Chemistry

 Prerequisites: One year of high school algebra

-Semesters & Campuses Offered: Fall, Spring, Summer @ San Marcos, Rancho Bernardo, Fallbrook
+Semesters & Campuses Offered: Fall, Spring, Summer at San Marcos, Rancho Bernardo, Fallbrook

 Textbooks (required):